 - Aromatics: yellow onion and garlic cloves

 - Sprigs of fresh thyme: This adds herby flavor.
+Use Guyanese or Portuguese thyme for a bolder flavor pay off.

 - Whole coconut: Use grated OR 1 cup of grated frozen coconut OR 1 can of coconut milk.

-- Water: The base of your broth.
+- Water: Mixed with coconut milk for the base of your broth.

 - Coconut oil: This addition is perfect for a savory stew like this.
 It adds a creamy quality.